Vacuum cleaner ban: five popular models on their way out – Which? News

 Shark’s Lift Away vacuum cleaner has proved popular on our website since its release, but it’s set to be phased out as it’s too noisy.
 It costs around £180 and has a fairly average dust capacity of 1.5 litres.
 One reason for its popularity is the nifty lift-away canister that allows you to hold it in your hand as you clean the stairs, without lugging the whole vac up and down.

-Did this Shark vacuum score highly enough to earn our Best Buy award?
+Did this Shark vacuum score highly enough to earn our Best Buy recommendation?
 Read the full Shark Lift Away NV680UK review to find out.

 Vax Air Pet U87-MA-PE, £100

 We’ll soon be waving goodbye to this cheap and cheerful Vax too.
-The purse-friendly Vax Air Pet has a dust capacity of 1.2 litres, and comes bundled with various accessories including an upholstery and dusting nozzle and a turbo brush head for removing pet hair.
+The purse-friendly Vax Air Pet has a dust capacity of 1.2 litres, and comes bundled with various accessories including an upholstery and dusting nozzle and a turbo brush for removing pet hair.
 It makes a bit of a racket as it goes though, so it’s on the chopping block.

-Is it’s fluff-busting ability worth putting up with a bit of noise for?
+Is its fluff-busting ability worth putting up with a bit of noise for?
 See the full Vax Air Pet U87-MA-PE review to find out.

 What about Henry?

-With so many well-known vacuum cleaner brands impacted by the new EU ruling, will the much-loved Henry Hoover survive the purge?
+With at least some models from most well-known vacuum cleaner brands impacted by the new EU ruling, will the much-loved Henry Hoover survive the purge?

-You’ll be pleased to hear that Henry is safe for now, as he doesn’t break the volume limit or the power limit.
+You’ll be pleased to hear that Henry is safe, as he doesn’t break the volume limit or the power limit.
 We’ve tested a range of the jolly Numatic vacuums, including the Harry HHR200-A2 (below left) and Henry HVR200-A2 (below right).
-See our Numatic vacuum cleaner reviews to compare the range.
+See our Numatic vacuum cleaner reviews to compare the range and get our verdict.

-Cordless vacuum cleaners are unaffected by the ban, so the new Cordless Henry vacuum is also safe.
+Cordless vacuum cleaners are unaffected by the ban, so the new Cordless Henry vacuum is also sticking around.

 Finding the best vacuum cleaner

 The main thing to remember is that more juice doesn’t equal better cleaning – we’ve tested thousands of vacuum cleaners and our tests have shown that motor power is no indicator of cleaning ability.
-Other factors such as the floorhead design and air flow play an important role in how effective a vacuum cleaner is at sucking up dust and grime.
+Other factors such as the floorhead design play an important role in how effective a vacuum cleaner is at sucking up dust and grime.

+What’s more, good sound engineering and insulation can significantly reduce the noise levels on a vacuum cleaner, without impacting its performance.

 We test every vacuum cleaner to see how good they are at clearing up all manner of household dirt, from fine dust to hair and fluff.
 We also flag the heavy, noisy or awkward-to-use models, and ones that leak allergens back into your home instead of keeping them tightly locked up.